gca-research-group/tee-compartimentalisation-study-case/README.md

 # A Use-case for Integrating Digital Services with Data Protection at Run Time

-The integration of digital services often involves sensitive data which is traditionally executed in untrusted execution environments that expose it to exfiltration risks, putting security and privacy under threat.
-This is unacceptable in applications that compute highly sensitive data.
+The integration of digital services often involves sensitive data which is traditionally executed in untrusted environments that expose it to exfiltration risks, putting security and privacy under threat.
+This is unacceptable in applications that process highly sensitive data.
 To address this issue, we present **iDevS**, an API designed for the development and execution of integration processes within **Trusted Execution Environments (TEEs)**.
-We use smart cities as a context where such APIs are missing, e.g. to process medical data.
-A salient feature of iDevS~API is that it is independent of underlying technologies.
-It ensures data protection at execution-time and supports attestation of the execution environment.
-We discuss a case study to demonstrate how it can be used.
+We use smart cities as a context where such APIs are missing, such as in medical data processing.
+A salient feature of iDevS is that it is independent of underlying technologies.
+It ensures data protection at runtime and supports attestation of the execution environment.
+We demonstrate its use through a concrete case study.

 ---

 ## Evaluation Focus

-This repository focuses on evaluating two key attestable properties:
+This repository evaluates two attestable properties:

 - The operation of the cloud-based attestation procedure discussed in the [attestablelauncher repository](https://github.com/CAMB-DSbD/attestablelauncher).
-- Some performance properties of compartments created on a Morello Board, using a library compartmentalisation tool.
+- Performance properties of compartments created on a Morello Board using a library compartmentalisation tool.

-To explore these properties, we have implemented an **Enterprise Application Integration (EAI)** solution, also referred to as an **Integration Process**, which operates within a trusted execution environment (TEE) on experimental Morello Board hardware.

-We demonstrate how to execute an integration process within a TEE using Morello Board hardware located in Canada.
-The case study implements three mock digital services (apps) running on distinct remote servers in Brazil, along with an integration process (program) written and compiled for **CHERI capabilities (cheri-caps)**.
-The integration process runs inside a secure compartment.
+We implemented an **Enterprise Application Integration (EAI)** solution, referred to as an **Integration Process**, that runs within a TEE on experimental Morello hardware.
+The case study uses three mock digital services running on remote servers in Brazil, while the integration process is deployed and executed in Canada on the Morello Board.
+This program is compiled using **CHERI capabilities (cheri-caps)** and executed inside a secure memory compartment.

 ---

 ## System Requirements

-The evaluation was conducted using the following system configuration:

 - **Hardware**: Research Morello Board (Research Morello SoC r0p0)
 - **CPU**: 4 cores
-- **RAM**: 16 GB DDR4 ECC (2933 MT/s)
+- **RAM**: 16 GB DDR4
 - **Architecture**: aarch64c with CHERI support
-- **Operating System**: CheriBSD 22.12 (FreeBSD 15.0-CURRENT)
+- **Operating System**: CheriBSD 22.12
-- **Execution Model**: CheriABI processes using purecap ABI
+- **Execution Model**: CheriABI processes using `purecap` ABI
-- **Compartmentalisation**: Enabled at compile- and runtime for all binaries

 ---